Organization and Description of the Business

 Trevena, Inc., or the Company, was incorporated in Delaware as Parallax Therapeutics, Inc. on November 9, 2007.
 The Company began operations in December 2007, and its name was changed to Trevena, Inc. on January 3, 2008.
 The Company is a biopharmaceutical company focused on the development and commercialization of novel medicines for patients affected by central nervous system, or CNS, disorders.
 The Company operates in one segment and has its principal office in Chesterbrook, Pennsylvania.

-Since commencing operations in 2007, the Company has devoted substantially all of its financial resources and efforts to commercializing its lead asset, OLINVYK® (oliceridine) injection, or OLINVYK, and to research and development, including nonclinical studies and clinical trials.
+Since commencing operations in 2007, the Company has devoted substantially all of its financial resources and efforts to research and development, including nonclinical studies and clinical trials.
 The Company has never been profitable.
 In late 2017, the Company submitted a new drug application, or NDA, for OLINVYK™ (OLINVYK) injection, or OLINVYK, to the United States Food and Drug Administration, or the FDA.
 In August 2020, the FDA approved the NDA for OLINVYK and the Company initiated commercial launch of OLINVYK in the first quarter of 2021.

-Since its inception, the Company has incurred losses and negative cash flows from operations.
-At March 31, 2022, the Company had an accumulated deficit of $510.5 million.
-The Company’s net loss was $16.4 million and $9.8 million for the three months ended March 31, 2022 and 2021, respectively.
+Since the Company’s inception, the Company has incurred losses and negative cash flows from operations.
+At December 31, 2020, the Company had an accumulated deficit of $442.5 million.
+The Company’s net loss was $29.4 million and $24.9 million for the years ended December 31, 2020 and 2019, respectively.
 The Company follows the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 205-40, Presentation of Financial Statements—Going Concern, or ASC 205-40, which requires management to assess the Company’s ability to continue as a going concern for one year after the date the financial statements are issued.
-The Company expects that its existing balance of cash and cash equivalents as of March 31, 2022 is sufficient to fund operations into 2023, but not for more than one year after the date of this filing and therefore management has concluded that substantial doubt exists about the Company’s ability to continue as a going concern.
-Management’s plans to mitigate this risk include raising additional capital through equity or debt financings, or through strategic transactions.
-Management’s plans may also include the deferral of certain operating expenses unless and until additional capital is received.
-However, there can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses, or that the COVID-19 pandemic will not have an impact on the Company’s ability to raise capital or fund its operations as planned.
+The Company expects that its existing balance of cash and cash equivalents as of December 31, 2020 is sufficient to fund operations for more than one year after the date of this filling, through the fourth quarter of 2022.
+There can be no assurance that the Company will be successful in raising additional capital or that such capital, if available, will be on terms that are acceptable to the Company, or that the Company will be successful in deferring certain operating expenses, or that the COVID-19 pandemic will not have an impact on the Company’s ability to raise capital or fund its operations as planned.
 If the Company is unable to raise sufficient additional capital or defer sufficient operating expenses, the Company may be compelled to reduce the scope of its operations and planned capital expenditures.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.